liuchihl/internal-tide-mixing/README.md

 5. try tp_end=453 again, and try analysis round 2, increase progress message period to Δtᵒ÷60; cleanup GPU/CPU memory usage (no preconditioner would cause a quick increase of CG residual)
 5. try tp_end=453 again, and try analysis round 2; but this time try maxiter=2500 and tol=1e-8, the goal is to test how many iteration is needed for the solution to converge. (get NaNs)
 5. try tp_end=453 again, and try analysis round 2; use maxiter=2500 and tol=1e-8, use tidal period=44880 and dt=10, so the saving periods (snapshot, avg) are all multiple of dt (still receiving NaNs)
 6. the problem for 5. is that the callback period of progress message should also be a multiple integer of dt.
-So try callback period: Δtᵒ/55=44880/24/55=34; maxiter=1000 (becaue 2500 gets impractically slow); tidal period remains the same = 4480.
+So try callback period: Δtᵒ/55=44880/24/55=34; maxiter=1000 (becaue 2500 gets impractically slow); tidal period remains the same = 4480. (runs through 452.234TP without crashing, which is the furthest I've ever get!, but I have to terminate it because I won't get the checkpoint at 453 since the simulation requires ~86hours to finish 1TP of run.
+So let's try maxiter=500, which saves more time.)
+7. run maxiter=500 and save all diags; and set all saving interval/progress message interval to be an integer multiple of dt. the rest is the same as above.